KNARESBOROUGH CASTLE RUINS

 It is still a property of the Queen as part of the Duchy of Lancaster.

-Its part as royal fortress also brought about its destruction.
+Its role as royal fortress also brought about its demise.
 The

 castle supported the royalist cause in the English Civil War.
 After the